Test Anxiety Tips

 power pose

-7) Remind Yourself You might See Some a Problem on the Test You Do not know and it is OK
+7) Remind Yourself You might See Some a Problem on the Test You Do Not Know and it is OK

 • Tell yourself you might see some problems you do not know